wagnermarques00/Python/README.md

 1. Getting to know the Python programming language
 1. Operator types with Python
 1. Conditional and looping structures in Python
+1. Manipulating strings with Python

 ## Studying at the moment:

-- Manipulating strings with Python
+- Challenge: Creating a banking system with Python